Alex Call Player Props: Nationals vs. Phillies

 Alex Call At The Plate

-- In 22 games this season (24.7%), Call has picked up an RBI, and in nine of those games (10.1%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Call has picked up an RBI in 24.7% of his games this season, with more than one RBI in 10.1% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.